saurav38/realtime-chat-app/README.md

 # Realtime chat app

-Built with create-react-app, expressjs, socketIO and MangoDB.
+Built with create-react-app, expressjs, socketIO and HarperDB.